ONSvisual/accessibility/how-to-check-for-accessibility.md

 # How to check for accessibility

-Inputs needs labels
+## How to use voiceover

+Use voiceover for mac, cmd + f5

+Ctrl + Alt + up/down = leave/enter group

+Ctrl + Alt + left/right = next item

+## Checklist

+Do inputs have labels?

-Groups of inputs are inside a fieldset
+Groups of inputs are inside a fieldset?

-Fieldsets have legends
+Fieldsets have legends?

-Links are described
+Links are described?

-Buttons/imgs need labels
+Buttons/imgs have labels

-Tab order is logical
+Tab order is logical (top to bottom, left to right)

-Interactive elements have focus states
+Interactive elements have keyboard focus states

 Contrast on text is sufficient